Article updated January 20, 2025

 - Ransomware-as-a-Service (RaaS): AI is making it easier for less-skilled hackers to launch sophisticated ransomware attacks, targeting SMBs with fewer resources to defend themselves.

-- AI Manipulation of IoT Devices: Many SMBs use internet of things (IoT) devices, such as smart cameras or thermostats.
+- AI Manipulation of IoT Devices: Many small businesses use internet of things (IoT) devices, such as smart cameras or thermostats.
 AI-powered malware can exploit vulnerabilities in these devices to gain unauthorized access to networks.

 We recently read a great, but chilling article from Malwarebytes titled: How to recognize AI-generated phishing emails.
 It’s worth a read to learn more about what to look for and what to do.

-Protecting your business from AI-driven threats doesn’t require a Fortune 500 budget.
-Here are practical steps SMBs can take:
+Protecting your business from AI-driven cyber threats doesn’t require a Fortune 500 budget.
+Here are practical steps small businesses can take can take:

 - Adopt Strong Access Controls: Limit data access to only those employees who need it.

-- Regularly Update Software: Keep all software and systems patched to close security gaps.
+- Regularly Update Software and Apps: Keep all antivirus software and systems patched to close security gaps.

 - Train Employees: Educate your team on identifying phishing attempts and following data security best practices.